What to look for in dog food ingredients

 Many lesser quality foods

-contain generic animal fats and you really don’t know what the
+contain generic animal fats, and you don’t know what the

 - Avoid artificial or chemical